StraitsX/EIPs/assets/eip-pbmrc1/README.md

 ### Used javascript based testing libraries for solidity
 <!-- TBD: Fill this up with libraries used -->
 - `hardhat`: hardhat allows for testing of contracts with JavaScript via Mocha as the test runner
-- `chai`: Chai is an assertion library and provides functions like expect.
+- `chai`: Chai is an assertion library and provides functions like `expect`.
 - `ethers`: This is a popular Ethereum client library.
 It allows you to interface with blockchains that implement the Ethereum API.

 ### Compile and run tests with hardhat